 About NTT Security

 NTT Security is the specialized security company of NTT Group.
-NTT Security delivers secure and resilient business solutions to enable clients’ digital transformation needs.
+With embedded security we enable Group companies (Dimension Data, NTT Communications and NTT DATA) to deliver resilient business solutions for clients’ digital transformation needs.
 NTT Security has 10 SOCs, seven R&D centers, over 1,500 security experts and handles hundreds of thousands of security incidents annually across six continents.

-NTT Security in the Nordics, ensures that resources are used effectively by delivering the right mix of consulting, managed services and technology – making best use of local resources and leveraging our global capabilities.
+NTT Security ensures that resources are used effectively by delivering the right mix of consulting and managed services for NTT Group companies – making best use of local resources and leveraging our global capabilities.
 NTT Security is part of the NTT Group (Nippon Telegraph and Telephone Corporation), one of the largest ICT companies in the world.
 Visit nttsecurity.com to learn more.